thomasdavis/backbonetutorials/_site/examples/nodejs-mongodb-mongoose-restify/README.md

 If you only need the mongobd server, you might start with the server-mongo folder.

-## HTTP SERVER
+### HTTP SERVER

 Originally, this tutorial started out as purely a mongodb one but I wanted to see the data in a browser and since this is a collection of Backbone tutorials, I might as well include some client-side backbone views.

-I aslo started working on it before discovering Google's Yeoman which includes its own web server that serves static files thus making the HTTP portion not necessary when testing locally, however, when you move to host these files somewhere else like nodejitsu, you may need to use your own static web server if it doesn't support nginx or apache.
+I also started working on it before discovering Google's Yeoman which includes its own web server that serves static files thus making the HTTP portion not necessary when testing locally, however, when you move to host these files somewhere else like nodejitsu, you may need to use your own static web server if it doesn't support nginx or apache.

 But before using Yeoman, you might want to try open a terminal to the directory of this app and typing: